ironbar/orangutan/reports/04_Modeling.md

 different periods for blackout.
 I think this could be beneficial for all categories because it will force the model to have a better memory of its surroundings.

+I have added histograms to tensorboard and now I can see the complete reward distribution and the episodes duration.
+They show that there are a few cases with negative rewards but most of them have a reward close to two.
+So probably it is not worth to keep training because it already is getting very good scores.
+However let's lower beta and learning rate and train for a few epochs.

+One good thing of the histograms is that they allow to see the complete picture of the rewards.
+I could go back to using a time limit of 500 on the levels because by watching the distribution I can now if the agent has picked all rewards or not.

+The scores on internal model have improved but others are worst.
+On next training I will try to find a better stopping point for the training by looking at the score distributions.

+#### Training for generalization

+I have taken the levels with lights off and removed any color information from objects.

 #### Automatic generation of levels

 We have already seen that it's difficult to create random levels with the desired complexity.
 So instead of